-Organizations such as chambers of commerce, economic development corporations, independent school districts, and civic clubs may request KTMPO to present in person or virtually regarding transportation plans, programs, and studies.
+KTMPO will proactively seek opportunities to present to organizations such as chambers of commerce, economic development corporations, independent school districts, and civic clubs in person or virtually regarding transportation plans, programs, and studies.
 KTMPO will utilize these opportunities as a means of soliciting feedback, responding as appropriate.

 These presentation opportunities often open the doors to partnering with community organizations that have a vested interest in the community.
-KTMPO values partnerships with community organizations that represent and speak on behalf of members of the community, many of whom are under-served in transportation planning.
+KTMPO values partnerships with community organizations that represent and speak on behalf of members of the community, many of whom are historically underserved in the transportation planning process.
 Partnerships are an ongoing relationship that are consistently used as a reference for public concerns and aspirations throughout the planning process.
 KTMPO seeks to receive input from these organizations on transportation plans, projects, needs, gaps, and inefficiencies.